 Capital city Havana is dusty, busy and crumbling, but of course that’s all part of the allure.
 This is authentic Cuba, a sultry and surreal step back in time.
 The Vedado district’s late night bars pump with the sound of congas, güiros and jazz, the face of Che Guevara is imprinted on nearly every wall you pass and a golden statue of Ernest Hemingway stands proudly in his old

 drinking haunt El Floridita, where you can enjoy great seafood and a daiquiri or two.
 People-watch on Havana’s oldest square, La Plaza de Armas, experience Cuban cuisine in a paladar, walk the Spanish colonial quarter’s cobbled streets, watch lightning-quick cigar rolling at the Partagas Factory and cruise in a Chrysler along the oceanfront Malecón promenade.

 Travel east to Santiago de Cuba or west to the verdant Viñales Valley, where you can ride on horseback through tobacco farms and take in some of the most spectacular views in Cuba.
-Built on the fortunes of sugar and now frozen in time, tenderly preserved Trinidad is also a must with its dreamy blend of colonial palaces, mountain scenery and horse drawn carts.
-After soaking up the intoxicating atmosphere of days gone by, it’s time to explore Cuba’s most stunning asset – the beautiful beaches.
-Most famous is palm-fringed Varadero on the Hicacos peninsula, an amalgamation of warm Atlantic waters, huge stretches of white-gold sand and luxury resort hotels.
-Soak up the sun under swaying palms with a guarapo in hand, swim with dolphins, pamper yourself at the spa and enjoy a round of golf at the Varadero Club.
+Built on the fortunes of sugar and now frozen in time, tenderly preserved Trinidad is also a must with its dreamy blend of colonial palaces and mountain scenery.
+After soaking up the atmosphere of days gone by, it’s time to explore Cuba’s beautiful beaches.
+Most famous is Varadero, with huge stretches of white-gold sand and luxury resorts, while just off the north coast, amidst palm trees, mangroves and exotic birds, you’ll find the deserted white sands and emerald waters of unspoilt Cayo Santa María.